jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 exchange described in [](#crypto-binding-tlv) and a protected termination exchange described in [](#protected-termination).

-The TLV exchange includes the execution of zero or more authentication methods within the protected tunnel as described in [](#eap-sequences) and [](#password-auth).
+The TLV exchange includes the execution of zero or more inner methods within the protected tunnel as described in [](#inner-eap) and [](inner-password).
 A server MAY proceed directly to the protected termination exchange, without performing any inner authentication if it does not wish to request further authentication from the peer.
 A server MAY request one or more authentications within the protected tunnel.
-After completion of each authentication, the server decides whether or not to begin another authentication, or to send a Result TLV.
+After completion of each inner method, the server decides whether or not to begin another inner method, or to send a Result TLV.

-Implementations MUST support at least two sequential authentications, which allows both Machine and User authentication to be performed.
+Implementations MUST support at least two sequential inner methods, which allows both Machine and User authentication to be performed.
-Implementations SHOULD also limit the number of sequential authentications, as there is no reason to perform a large number of inner authentications in one TEAP conversation.
+Implementations SHOULD also limit the number of sequential inner authentications, as there is no reason to perform a large number of inner authentications in one TEAP conversation.

+Implementations SHOULD support both inner EAP authentication methods and inner password authentication.
+Implementations which support both EAP and password authentication MUST support those methods in any order or combination.
+That is, it is explicitely permitted to "mix and match" inner methods.

-However, the peer and server MUST NOT assume that either will skip inner authentication or other TLV exchanges, as the other peer might have a different security policy.
+However, the peer and server MUST NOT assume that either will skip inner methods or other TLV exchanges, as the other peer might have a different security policy.
 The peer may have roamed to a network that requires conformance with a different authentication policy, or the peer may request the server take additional action (e.g., channel binding) through the use of the Request-Action TLV as defined in [](#request-action-tlv).

-The completion of each inner authentication method is signalled by an Intermediate-Result TLV.
+The completion of each inner method is signalled by an Intermediate-Result TLV.
 Where the Intermediate-Result TLV indicates failure, an Error TLV SHOULD also be included.
 The Intermediate-Result TLV may be accompanied by another TLV indicating that the server wishes to perform a subsequent authentication.
-When the authentication sequence completes, the server MUST send a Result TLV indicating success or failure instead of a TLV which carries an authentication method.
+When the authentication sequence completes, the server MUST send a Result TLV indicating success or failure instead of a TLV which carries an inner method.

-### EAP Sequences {#eap-sequences}
+### Inner EAP Authentication {#inner-eap}

 EAP {{RFC3748}} prohibits use of multiple authentication methods within a single EAP conversation in order to limit vulnerabilities to man- in-the-middle attacks.
-TEAP addresses man-in-the-middle attacks through support for cryptographic protection of the inner EAP exchange and cryptographic binding of the inner authentication method(s) to the protected tunnel.
-EAP methods are executed serially in a sequence.
-This version of TEAP does not support initiating multiple EAP methods simultaneously in parallel.
-The methods need not be distinct.
+TEAP addresses man-in-the-middle attacks through support for cryptographic protection of the inner EAP exchange and cryptographic binding of the inner EAP method(s) to the protected tunnel.
+Inner EAP methods are executed serially in a sequence.
+This version of TEAP does not support initiating multiple inner EAP methods simultaneously in parallel.
+The inner EAP methods need not be distinct.
 For example, EAP-TLS could be run twice as an inner method, first using machine credentials followed by a second instance using user credentials.

-EAP method messages are carried within EAP-Payload TLVs defined in [](#eap-payload-tlv).
+Inner EAP method messages are carried within EAP-Payload TLVs defined in [](#eap-payload-tlv).
 Note that in this use-case, TEAP is simply a carrier for EAP, much as RADIUS is a carrier for EAP.
 The full EAP state machine is run as normal, and is carried over the EAP-Payload